numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 globally and looked up based on the ``dtype.typenum``.
 The singleton is used where possible.
 Where required it is copied and modified, for instance to change endianess.

-For parametric datatypes (strings, void, datetime, and timedelta) additionally the string lengths, fields, or datetime unit needs to be set, so they create another instance rather than using a singleton.
+Parametric datatypes (strings, void, datetime, and timedelta) must store additional information such as string lengths, fields, or datetime units -- new instances of these types are created instead of relying on a singleton.
 All current datatypes within NumPy further support setting a metadata field during creation which can be set to an arbitrary dictionary value, but seems rarely used in practice (one recent and prominent user is h5py).